pgoulding/go-notes/README.md

 - Slices can not be used as a key, because equality is not defined for them.
 - The value field can be any type.
 - Maps are not **key** or **value** ordered
-- Maps are cheap to pass to a function becuase only a *refernece* is passed, no matter how much data they hold.
+- Maps are cheap to pass to a function becuase only a *reference* is passed, no matter how much data they hold.
 - Looking up a value in a map by key is faster than a linear search, but still much slower than direct indexing an Array or Slice.
 - Maps are **reference type**, so can be intialized using the `make()` function.
 - Can access values by using square brackets